[He dreams of the lost days]

 "Alright."

 The bright beam of a smile displayed over the originally calm face truly radiated the innocence of youth.
 Lucas ruffled the fluffy mound of hair in response.
-His gaze from distracted, thinking of what his next plan was.
-There were a few places likely for Kane to have moved to within the country that he'd take a look into.
+His gaze was distracted, thinking of what his next plan was.
+There were a few places likely for Kane to have moved to within the country.

-Otherwise, if the man left America on that fateful night ten years ago, Lucas would need to start digging through his past in order to find the possible locations.
+If the man had left America on that fateful night ten years ago, Lucas would need to start digging through his past to find the possible locations.

 No, it was likely that he remained in America—the battle between Kane and Lucas' boss would occur in the first ranking.

-Then, should he seek that mysterious figure that none knew the name of, only referring to him as 'Boss'?
+Then, should he seek that mysterious figure whose name no one knew, only referring to him as 'Boss'?

 For some reason, the idea of that made him feel somewhat disgusted.